MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/overview/ad-fs-requirements.md

 #### Requirements for Token Signing Certificate

 - If your organization requires that certificates from the enterprise public key infrastructure (PKI) be used for token signing, you can meet this requirement by using the *SigningCertificateThumbprint* parameter of the **Install-AdfsFarm** cmdlet.
 - Whether you use the default internally generated certificates or externally enrolled certificates, when the token signing certificate is changed you must ensure all relying parties are updated with the new certificate information.
-Otherwise, sign-ins to any relying parties not updated fail.
+Otherwise, those relying parties can't sign in.

 ### Token Encrypting/Decrypting Certificate